shahidkarimi/boilerplates/vuejs-vite-tailwind-electron/README.md

+# Vue.js Electron Boilerplate with Vite and Tailwind CSS

 This project provides a powerful boilerplate for building cross-platform desktop applications using Vue.js, Electron, Vite, and Tailwind CSS.
 It combines the best of modern web development with desktop app capabilities.

 ## Features

-🚀 Vue.js 3: The progressive JavaScript framework for building user interfaces
+- 🚀 **Vue.js 3**: The progressive JavaScript framework for building user interfaces

-⚡️ Vite: Next-generation frontend tooling for faster development 🎨 Tailwind CSS: A utility-first CSS framework for rapid UI development
+- ⚡️ **Vite**: Next-generation frontend tooling for faster development
+- 🎨 **Tailwind CSS**: A utility-first CSS framework for rapid UI development

 🖥️ Electron: Framework for creating native applications with web technologies